 A life-long resident of Howard Township, Centre County, Pa., Congressman Glenn 'GT' Thompson represents Pennsylvania’s Fifteenth District in the U.S. House of Representatives.

-A 30+ year veteran of the Juniata Valley Boy Scout Council, GT has served as Scoutmaster, Council executive board member, and Council president.
+An Eagle Scout and 30+ year veteran of the Juniata Valley Boy Scout Council, GT has served as Scoutmaster, Council executive board member, and Council President.
 He has enriched the lives of youth throughout Central Pennsylvania.
 Among just 2,000 presented since 1969, GT received the National Distinguished Eagle Scout Award in 2012.

-GT is also a former member of the Bald Eagle Area School Board, past vice-chair of the Private Industry Council of the Central Corridor and a former Workforce Investment Board member.
-Because of these experiences, he was appointed to the House Committee on Education & Workforce in 2008.
-Rep. Thompson is also serving in his fourth term as Co-Chairman of the bipartisan Congressional Career and Technical Education Caucus.
+GT is also a former member of the Bald Eagle Area School Board, past vice-chair of the Private Industry Council of the Central Corridor, and a former Workforce Investment Board member.
+Because of these experiences, he was appointed to the House Committee on Education & Workforce in 2009.
+Rep. Thompson is also serving in his fifth term as Co-Chairman of the bipartisan Congressional Career and Technical Education Caucus.
 In the 115th Congress, Thompson introduced the Career and Technical Education for the 21st Century Act that passed the House and Senate unanimously and was signed into law by President Donald Trump.

 GT is a proud graduate of Penn State and Temple Universities, where he earned a B.S. and a Master of Education, respectively.
-He and his wife, Penny Ammerman-Thompson, have three adult sons, Parker (pastor), Logan (soldier), and Kale (music teacher).
+He and his wife, Penny Ammerman-Thompson, have three adult sons, Parker, Logan, and Kale.
 GT and Penny reside in Howard Township, Pa.